Quality Drainage Scoria used in construction

 Benefits of Choosing White Washed Sand

 White washed sand is the perfect option for a sandpit.
-Its fine texture and lack of sharp edges make it much safer for children to play in than traditional sand, which can be gritty and uncomfortable on the skin.
+Its fine texture and lack of sharp edges make it much safer for children to play in than traditional sand.
+This can be gritty and uncomfortable on the skin.

-The process of washing removes all impurities from the sand so that it is completely clean and safe.
-It also provides better traction when wet, making building with moulds easier as well as lessening risks of slips and falls during playtime.
+The process of washing removes all impurities from the sand.
+Therefore it is completely clean and safe.
+Washed sand also provides better traction when wet.
+Therefore making building with moulds easier as well as lessening risks of slips and falls during playtime.

 via GIPHY